-Moderate to severe psoriasis linked to chronic kidney disease, say expertsOctober 15th, 2013 in Diseases, Conditions, Syndromes /
+Moderate to severe psoriasis linked to chronic kidney disease, say expertsOctober 15, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Moderate to severe psoriasis is associated with an increased risk of chronic kidney disease independent of traditional risk factors, such as diabetes and heart disease, finds a study published in BMJ today.